 Find out what a service level agreement (SLA) is and the growing importance as businesses increasingly turn to external suppliers.

-It’s important that there are clear definitions of what is to be provided; the obligations of parties on both sides; and the standards of performance the supplier is expected to meet.
+It’s important that there are clear definitions of what is to be provided; the obligations of parties on both sides and best practices when it comes to a service level agreement.

 A service level agreement (SLA) is the document that puts all of this down in black and white so that both sides know what to expect.
 Now we’ve established the basics of what is a service level agreement? we need to look at the sort of things it is used for and what it needs to include.

 You’ll most commonly encounter service level agreements in the provision of business services.
 This can range from office services through to accountancy, but they are particularly found in IT services such as leased lines and internet connections.

 The importance of SLAs in providing telecoms and computing services is that they can define key aspects including the connection speed.
 They can also govern the time taken to resolve problems, contention ratios on internet connections, system uptimes, availability and more.
 For this reason, SLAs are most commonly encountered in technology services.

 What needs to be included in a service level agreement?

 So, when it comes to the things you need to include, just what is a service level agreement?
 And what should it cover?
 The SLA is there to set out customer expectations.
 It does this by specifying metrics in various areas to allow the service to be measured against the agreement.

 Here are some of the things you might expect to see: